animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-To use the Spring Data for Apache Geode XML namespace, declare it in your Spring XML configuration meta-data, as the following example shows:
+To use the Spring Data for GemFire XML namespace, declare it in your Spring XML configuration meta-data, as the following example shows:

 </div>